MODFLOW-USGS/modflow6/src/Solution/ParticleTracker/vertical.md

-# Vertical tracking
+# Vertical tracking and cell drying/rewetting

-This document describes the approach PRT takes to particle motion along the z axis.
-When a particle is immersed in the flow field, vertical motion can be treated identically to the lateral dimensions.
+When a particle is in the flow field, vertical motion can be treated the same as lateral motion.
 Special handling is necessary above the water table.

+## Overview

+This document describes the approach taken for vertical particle motion in "dry" conditions.

+There are two kinds of dry cells: truly inactive cells, and dry-but-active cells, as can occur with Newton enabled for the flow model.

+## Approach

-**Note:** PRT model's particle release point (PRP) package implements particle release.
+PRT model's particle release point (PRP) package implements particle release.
 This consists of registering each particle with an in-memory store from which the particle will be checked out later by the tracking algorithm.
 Release-time and tracking-time considerations are therefore described (as well as implemented) separately.

+### Release time

-At release time, PRT must decide whether to release the particle into the simulation, or to terminate it permanently unreleased.
-It does this on the basis of the `DRAPE` option, which determines whether particles whose release position is in a dry cell should be dropped to the top-most active cell beneath it, if any, at the same lateral coordinates.
-If `DRAPE` is not enabled, particles whose release point is dry will terminate immediately with status 8 (permanently unreleased).
+At release time, PRT decides whether to release a particle whose release position is dry, or to terminate it permanently unreleased.
+It does this on the basis of the `DRAPE` option.
+If `DRAPE` is enabled, the particle is dropped to the top-most active cell beneath it, if any, at the same lateral coordinates.
+Otherwise, the particle will terminate immediately with status code 8 (permanently unreleased).

+If `DRAPE` is enabled but there is no active cell beneath a given particle release position, the particle is released normally (at the configured elevation) and then will terminate at tracking time with status 7 (stranded), consistent with the behavior of MODPATH 7.

 ```mermaid
 flowchart LR